BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

 <hr/>

 <p>
-    The idea from Lee that's stayed with me the most is martial arts as a means of honestly expressing oneself.
+    The idea from Lee that's stayed with me most is martial arts as a means of honestly expressing oneself.
     To quote Lee:
     <blockquote>
         to me, ultimately martial art means honestly expressing yourself⁶